braddle/osf-resources/Kubernetes/README.md

 ### Start Minikube

-This will spin up Minikube (A small local kubernetes cluster) within a Docker container so you can deploy Pods into it.
+The first thing we need to do is start up [Minikube](https://minikube.sigs.k8s.io).
+This will give us a local Kubernetes cluster to deploy application to.
+The minikube cluster runs inside a docker container.

 ```shell
 minikube start
 ```

-Load the Kubernete dashboard.
-This command will start the dashboard and open it in your browser.
+Once minikube is up and running you can load the Kubernete dashboard.
+This command will start the dashboard and open it in your browser. (**Note** this command blocks the terminal so all following commands will need to run in a new terminal window).

 ```shell
 minikube dashboard